TheThinkingFool/Automation/CGEC/Delay_Completion_Date/README.md

-Guide for using Delay_Completion_Date folder:
+Guide for using ```Delay_Completion_Date``` folder:

 This python program aim to read the latest completion date and no. of affected workdays in specific cells of excel file, and write steps and result (revised completion date) into specific cells.
 Please note that there will be multiple latest completion date due to different parts of a project.

+You only have to run ```main.py```, choose the template excel file from file explorer, and input the number of parts.
+The code will automatically generate the excel file of revised completion date for the project.

 The excel file should have the following structure:
 1. number of parts                              (e.g. cell B3 to B11, 9 parts in total)